RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 Remote Patient Monitoring (RN)

-Managing patients with chronic conditions using connected devices (blood pressure monitors, glucose meters, pulse oximeters) that transmit data to the nurse in real-time.
-This role combines clinical knowledge with health informatics.
-Growing rapidly as CMS expands reimbursement for remote monitoring.
+Managing patients with chronic conditions using connected devices.
+Combines clinical knowledge with health informatics.
+Growing rapidly as CMS expands reimbursement.

 Virtual Home Health (LPN)

-Some home health agencies are creating hybrid roles where LPNs alternate between in-person visits and virtual check-ins.
-This model increases the number of patients an LPN can serve and is particularly common for medication management and wound assessment follow-ups in rural areas.
+Hybrid roles alternating between in-person visits and virtual check-ins.
+Increases the number of patients an LPN can serve.
+Growing in rural areas for medication management and wound assessment.

 Where Demand Is Strongest